Doug Jarvis: Coaching career and front office career

 Shortly after retiring, Jarvis was hired by the Minnesota North Stars to serve as assistant coach to Pierre Page.
 Two years later, the North Stars hired former linemate Bob Gainey as coach and general manager.
-The two helped the North Stars reach the Stanley Cup Finals in 1991 where they lost to the Pittsburgh Penguins.
+The two helped the North Stars reach the Stanley Cup Final in 1991 where they lost to the Pittsburgh Penguins.
 In 1993, the team was relocated to Dallas as the Dallas Stars.
 He stayed with the North Stars/Stars for 14 years where Dallas won their first Stanley Cup in franchise history in 1999.
-His 14-year tenure with the team makes it the longest period of time an assistant coach has stayed with the same team.
-He was an assistant coach with the Montreal Canadiens from 2005 until his dismissal in 2009 and coached the Canadiens farm team, the Hamilton Bulldogs, from 2003–2005.
-Jarvis also previously served as assistant coach to the Boston Bruins.
-He was hired by the Vancouver Canucks as an assistant coach during the 2016 offseason.
+His 14-year tenure with the North Stars/Stars makes it the longest period of time that an assistant coach has stayed with the same franchise.

+Jarvis was an assistant coach with the Montreal Canadiens from 2005 until his dismissal in 2009 and coached the Canadiens farm team, the Hamilton Bulldogs, from 2003–2005.

+Jarvis also served as assistant coach to the Boston Bruins, which won the Stanley Cup in 2011.

+Jarvis was hired by the Vancouver Canucks as an assistant coach during the 2016 offseason.
 He left his role after the 2017–18 season.
 He currently serves as a senior advisor for the Canucks.